 A commonly observed inconsistency in patients with functional gait disorders resembling ataxia is balance control that is actually much better than what is perceived by the patient.
 During straight walking, patients may seek support of chairs, doorposts, or walls, but do not actually fall even when such support is absent.

+As demonstrated in this video, akathisia cannot be ruled out based upon the gait disorder assessment described above.
 A specific difficulty with tandem gait was reported by 24 out of 28 patients (85%) with akathisia that was not present when supported, as demonstrated in the video below (1.54 minutes).
 None of the patients reported falling, though they were instructed to abort the test if a fall was imminent.

-Akathisia vs. Health Anxiety, Functional Neurological and Factitious Disorders
+Akathisia vs. Health Anxiety, Functional Neurological, and Factitious Disorders

-Akathisia and Parkinsonism
+Akathisia and Drug-Induced Parkinsonism

 Clinical Assessment